-The framework recognises how complex healthcare practitioner's roles have become and helps to explain the difference in expectations and learning at different levels.
+The framework recognises how complex health and social care practitioner's roles have become and helps to explain the difference in expectations and learning at different levels.
 These levels are described in the Career Framework for Health which reflects role development and progression.
 It also reflects the education and career development pathways model set out in the Transforming Roles programme.